Magnetic orthogonal modular forms: Introduction

 The magneticity of the form of Broadhurst and Zudilin was proven by Li and Neururer in \cite{lineururer} using the theory of Borcherds' regularized additive theta lift of weakly holomorphic modular forms and Hecke theory.
 Their method gave rise to many other examples of magnetic modular forms, including the weight $4$ form $E_4\Delta/E_6^2$ and the weight $6$ form $E_6\Delta/E_4^3$ (see \cite{pasolzudilin}).
 Here, $E_4$ and $E_6$ denote the classical Eisenstein series of weight $4$ and $6$ respectively, and $\Delta(z) =(E_4^3-E_6^2)/1728$ is Ramanujan's weight $12$ $\Delta$-function.

 In \cite{loebrichschwagenscheidt} L\"obrich and Schwagenscheidt showed that specific linear combinations of certain meromorphic modular forms associated with binary quadratic forms are magnetic.
 For an integer $d\equiv 0,1\pmod{4}$ and a fundamental discriminant $D\in\IZ$ satisfying $dD<0$ let $\mathcal{Q}_{dD}$ be the set of positive definite integral binary quadratic forms of discriminant $dD$.
 Furthermore, let $\chi_D$ be the usual genus character in $\mathcal{Q}_{dD}$ as defined in \cite{gkz}.
-For $k\in \IN$ with $k\geq 2$, L\"obrich and Schwagenscheidt consider the functions
+For $k\in \IN$ with $k\geq 2$, L\"obrich and Schwagenscheidt considered the functions

 where $C_{k,d,D}$ is an explicitly given (normalisation) constant.
-The holomorphic counterparts of these functions (corresponding to positive discriminants $dD$) were first considered by Zagier \cite{zagierdoinaganuma} as elliptic specialisations of certain Hilbert modular forms.
+These were first defined by Bengoechea in \cite{Paloma}, whereas the holomorphic counterparts of these functions (corresponding to positive discriminants $dD$) were first considered by Zagier \cite{zagierdoinaganuma} as elliptic specialisations of certain Hilbert modular forms.

 Even more general, the functions $f_{k,d,D}(z)$ are elliptic specialisations of a family of meromorphic orthogonal modular forms recently defined by Kiefer \cite{kiefer}.
 In this note, we show that these meromorphic orthogonal forms are magnetic in signature $(2,n)$ with $n$ even.